juandavidlarraondo/budgr/docs/privacy.md

 ## Overview

-budgr is designed from the ground up to protect your privacy.
+Rooted is designed from the ground up to protect your privacy.
 We built this app for teens and young adults, and we take that responsibility seriously.
 The short version: **we do not collect, store, or sell your personal information.** Your financial data stays on your device.

 ---

 ## 1. Information We Do NOT Collect

-budgr does not collect, transmit, or store any of the following:
+Rooted does not collect, transmit, or store any of the following:

 - Your name, email address, phone number, or any account information
 - Your bank account, credit card numbers, or financial account credentials
-- Your income, expense amounts, or budget figures (these exist only on your device during your session)
+- Your income, expense amounts, or budget figures (these are saved locally on your own device and are never sent to us)
 - Your location
 - Your device identifiers or advertising IDs
 - Usage analytics or behavioral tracking data

-budgr does not require you to create an account.
+Rooted does not require you to create an account.
 No login.
 No sign-up.
 Nothing.

 ---

-## 2. How the AI Advice Feature Works
+## 2. How the AI Features Work

-budgr includes an optional AI-powered financial advice feature.
-When you tap "See my results," your anonymized budget summary (income range, expense categories, and budget status — **no personal identifiers**) is sent to the Anthropic API to generate personalized financial tips.
+Rooted includes optional AI-powered features: personalized advice based on your budget, and **Ask Rooted**, a chat where you can ask money questions.
+When you use these features, the relevant information is sent to the Anthropic API to generate a response.

-**What is sent:** A summary such as *"Monthly income: $1,200.
+**What is sent:** For advice, an anonymized budget summary (income range, expense categories, and budget status — **no personal identifiers**), such as *"Monthly income: $1,200.
 Expenses: $950.
 Status: healthy budget.
-Credit card debt: none."* No names.
-No account numbers.
-No device identifiers.
+Credit card debt: none."* For Ask Rooted, only the question you type.
+In both cases: no names, no account numbers, and no device identifiers.

 **What Anthropic does with it:** Per Anthropic's API usage policy, data submitted via the API is not used to train their models and is subject to their data retention policies.
 You can review Anthropic's privacy practices at [anthropic.com/privacy](https://www.anthropic.com/privacy).

-**If you prefer not to use this feature:** The app's core budgeting features work fully without the AI advice section.
-Simply close or ignore the advice card.
+**If you prefer not to use these features:** The app's core budgeting tools work fully without the AI advice or chat.
+Simply close or ignore those cards.

 ---